-This article provides some tips on how people who use alcohol and other drugs may be able to tackle the new challenges that the pandemic presents.
+This article provides some tips on how people who use alcohol and other drugs may be able to tackle the challenges from the ongoing pandemic.

 Harms may include increased use, worsening of existing health conditions, increased risk of overdose, increased risk of infection from non-sterile equipment, exposure to crowded environments such as treatment centres and increased risks of respiratory illness due to underlying health conditions.1

-People may also be seeking additional support during this time, but the services they normally rely on are having to change how they interact in order to comply with the physical distancing rules.
+People may also be seeking more support during this time, but the services they normally rely on have changed how they interact in order to comply with the physical distancing rules.

-Although you may prefer attending a clinic in person, many alcohol and other drug health services are starting to adapt to the current situation and are offering telehealth appointments (consultations over the phone or video call).
-Some useful links and phone numbers are provided at the end of this article.
+Although you may prefer attending a clinic in person, many alcohol and other drug health services have adapted to the pandemic and are offering telehealth appointments (consultations over the phone or video call).
+Some useful links and phone numbers are provided below.

-Make sure you reach out and talk to someone.
-Don’t wait for this pandemic to pass, as this could take months.
+Make sure you reach out and talk to someone, don’t wait.

 Set a daily and weekly routine